Parker-Isaacson/qur/README.md

 ### Default Libraries

-`io` is a library that provides input for input and output to the command line.
+`io` is a library that provides input for input and output to the command line, though is not essential to import for `print` or `read`, though it will allow for more advanced file io, and control over the cli.

 ```qur
 import io;